 Lucy Miller (2014) describes these symptoms under the headings of modulation, sensory-based movement and discrimination.

-Children (and adults) with Sensory Processing Disorder could experience a combination of sensory processing challenges or may also only have sensory processing issues in one area.
+Children (and adults) with Sensory Processing Disorder could experience a combination of sensory processing challenges or may also only have sensory issues in one area.

-How do sensory issues symptoms present?
+How could sensory issues present?

 Kayla’s story – sensory sensitivity

 Brushing her hair; cutting her hair and nails; wearing socks: Kayla hates them all!
 Even dressing causes distress.
 Many fabrics are itchy.
 The collar on her school shirt irritates her.
 These can be signs of sensory issues.

 When she was younger, loud sounds felt overwhelming too.
 Unexpected touch also alarms her.
 Once, she hit a child who brushed past her in the playground.
 Now she always tries to go to the sick room at lunch to avoid feeling overwhelmed by noise and touch.